-Get summaries of your notifications in iOS 15 sprinkled throughout the day
+Group notifications together in summaries delivered throughout the day

 - Select the apps you want to include in your Notification Summary.

 - Set your schedule.
-You can have up to three Notification Summaries per day.
+You can have multiple Notification Summaries per day.

 - Tap on the time picker of the first and second summaries to select a time.